 Visual Arts Program Internship Opportunities

 The ARTV program strongly encourages and supports a wide variety of career related internships for all studio and art history majors.
-Art History majors are required to take at least one internship at a visual arts organization.
-Our students regularly participate in a various opportunities in professional settings with publishers, museums, galleries, design firms, photographers, non-profit organizations and other corporate environments.
+Art History majors are required to have at least one internship at a visual arts organization.
+Our students regularly take advantage of opportunities in professional settings with publishers, museums, galleries, design firms, photographers, non-profit organizations and corporate environments.

 In addition to internships, students in the Visual Communications track have the opportunity

 to work with real-world clients in our Design for Community Partners course.
-Students
+Student

 interns work with local companies, throughout the region and nationally.
 In the past

-students have taken advantage of opportunities beyond New Jersey in Philadelphia,
+students have taken advantage of opportunities in New Jersey, Philadelphia, New York,

-New York, Los Angeles, and Hawaii.
-The art faculty work to match each student with
+Los Angeles, and Hawaii.
+The art faculty work to match each student with the best

 Visual Arts Internship Courses